-Welcome to the cover reveal for Born at Dawn by Christina Davis hosted by TBR and Beyond Tours.
+Welcome to my stop on the blog tour for Born at Dawn by Christina Davis hosted by TBR and Beyond Tours.
 I am happy that I was chosen to do the tour because I was looking forward to reading the book.

 Born at Dawn

 Genre: Young Adult Fantasy